 80% of the flour is for the main dough

-The baker’s formula for this recipe will look like this:
+The baker’s formula for this recipe looks like this:

 How to calculate the percentage of the preferment in the dough?

-Calculating the prefermented flour (PFF) percentage makes you aware of the amount of mature dough, or in the case of sourdough, the levain used.
-This is handy as dough with a higher PFF percentage requires a shorter bulk fermentation.
+Calculating the pre-fermented flour (PFF) percentage makes you aware of the amount of the mature preferment or sourdough starter used.
+This is a handy figure to know as dough with a higher PFF percentage requires shorter bulk fermentation.

 For the above example:

 (100 ÷ 500) x 100 = PFF